MicrosoftDocs/powerapps-docs/powerapps-docs/teams/deploy-profile-plus-broad-distribution.md

 ---
 title: How to deploy Profile+ sample app as a broad distribution app (Preview)
-description: Learn how to share Profile + with colleagues that aren't members of the team where the app is installed.
+description: Learn how to share Profile+ with colleagues that aren't members of the team where the app is installed.
 author: joel-lindstrom
 ms.service: powerapps
 ms.topic: conceptual